Felicity Brook Psychotherapy

 My Background and Experience

 Before becoming a therapist, I worked in education supporting young people who were struggling to find their place in the world.
+Many had been labelled as difficult or problematic when in reality they were responding to environments that had not understood them.
 That experience deepened my belief in the power of empathy and genuine connection to bring about change.
 I later moved into supporting survivors of domestic abuse and gender-based violence as they rebuilt their sense of safety and self.

-In 2022, I began training at the Metanoia Institute in Contemporary Person-centred Psychotherapy, and since 2023, I’ve worked for low-cost therapy services across London.
+In 2022, I began training in Contemporary Person-centred Psychotherapy, and since 2023, I’ve worked for low-cost therapy services across London.
 I’m now registered with the United Kingdom Council for Psychotherapy (UKCP) as a psychotherapist in training and am working towards full accreditation in private practice.

 FAQ